 Finland Job Interview Tips

-Working abroad sounds like an adventure to many people.
-However, a job search in Finland requires more than just the obvious Finland CV writing and translation - it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, a job search in Finland requires more than just the obvious Finland cover letter and Finland CV writing and translation - it requires thorough preparation.
 You need to pass your Finland job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Finland.

 The number of times prospective candidates are interviewed varies depending on the company, the position and whether or not tests are involved.
 You can expect two to three job interviews.
 The application procedure differs between the public and the private sector in Finland.
 Before a job interview, phone the personnel manager of the company, to introduce yourself.

 Punctuality is essential in Finland, so arrive at least 10 minutes before the job interview and turn off your cellphone.
 Smiling lightly show your friendly face.